 Location.
-38° 10.814′ N, 77° 30.217′ W. Marker is near Massaponax, Virginia, in Spotsylvania County.
-Marker is on Guinea Station Road, on the right when traveling east.
+38° 11.101′ N, 77° 30.763′ W. Marker is near Massaponax, Virginia, in Spotsylvania County.
+Marker is on Jefferson Davis Highway (U.S. 1) 0.1 miles south of Massaponax Church Road (County Route 608), on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Fredericksburg VA 22407, United States of America.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker Road to Guinea Station (a few steps from this marker); Federal Raid (within shouting distance of this marker); Massaponax Baptist Church (approx. 0.6 miles away); Massaponax Church (approx. 0.6 miles away); Plantations on Guinea Station Road (approx. 0.6 miles away); Stanardís Mill (approx. 2Ĺ miles away); Mud Tavern (approx. 3.7 miles away); "If It Takes All Summer" (approx. 4 miles away).
 Touch for a list and map of all markers in Massaponax.

 Also see . . .
 James Farmer, Civil Rights Giant in the 50's and 60's.
 (Submitted on July 15, 2007, by Dawn Bowen of Fredericksburg, Virginia.)